 - BBC’s The Gathering Storm with Albert Finney and Vanessa Redgrave.

 - BBC’s New Tricks with Dennis Waterman and Amanda Redman.

 - ITV’s Downton Abbey

 The Museum’s buses are precious artefacts, in many cases unique survivors, and it is the Museum’s policy to allow them to be used but sparingly and only in cases where we can be satisfied that the subject matter of the film/programme is suitable and that the makers are of good reputation.
 The Museum will require to see evidence of adequate and appropriate insurance cover and it is a condition of making vehicles available for this work that Museum personnel are in attendance at all times and that no non-Museum personnel drive the vehicle or otherwise take control of it at any time.
 Only easily-removable, non-harmful notices or advertisements may be applied to our vehicles and only under strict supervision of our staff.

 Fees for the hire of a bus are negotiable and apply on a sliding scale, depending on the age of the bus concerned.
 As guidance, motor-buses up to and including WW2 vintage will generally cost £1,000 a day, or part thereof, and post-war vehicles £500.
 The fee will vary according to the distance travelled to location and the fuel costs, particularly for the early, petrol-engined buses, may mean that those figures are exceeded.
 The hire of a horse-bus, complete with horses and tack, starts at £2,250 per day.

-To enquire about hiring a Museum bus for film or TV work, please contact us here.
+To enquire about hiring a Museum bus for film or TV work, please contact our Commercial Manager here.